Dell EMC Expands Solutions Portfolio for the Modern Service Provider

 Dell EMC introduces enhanced solutions for the modern service provider to help expand enterprise edge service delivery, accelerate telco cloud adoption, and enhance analytics to create more revenue opportunities and improve operational efficiency.

-Dell EMC has systematically increased its investments in solutions engineered expressly for service provider Data Analytics including communication service providers, managed service providers and cloud service providers.
+Dell EMC has systematically increased its investments in solutions engineered expressly for service providers including communication service providers, managed service providers and cloud service providers.
 These service providers are in a unique position as they represent the foundation for the evolving consumption models for enterprise IT.
 Simultaneously, in an effort to become more agile, these service providers are undergoing significant digital transformation initiatives, just like the customers they serve.

 “We aim to be to the infrastructure company of choice for all service providers,” said Tom Burns, senior vice president and general manager, Dell EMC Networking and Solutions.
 “Our latest enterprise edge, telco cloud, and analytics solutions with partners are critical building blocks to enabling a profitable growth path for today’s service providers.”